Love in the Moonlight: Main

 He is the only son of the King and heir to the throne.
 Smart, bright, and mischievous, he is disliked by his servants for being unpredictable.
-He has an affinity for arts and music.
+He has an affinity for the arts and music.
 He initially dislikes his father, blaming him for his mother's death.
-He is close to consort Park and dislikes Kim Heon and Queen Kim.
+He is close to Consort Park and dislikes Kim Heon and Queen Kim.
 He falls for Ra-on.